-Exercise bikes will use either friction, magnetic or electro-magnetic resistance.
+One more feature to look out for is the resistance type.
+Exercise bikes will use either friction, magnetic or electromagnetic resistance.
 The best most expensive is electro-magnetic resistance, which uses a copper coil wire and electric current which is controlled through the bike’s console.

 Next best is magnetic resistance, which is what you will find in most mid-range bikes.
 It features a series of ferrous magnets placed around the flywheel which are controlled by the computer console.
 Of the three resistance types, this is the most reliable and the one we recommend.